cfs-energy/device_inductance/docs/index.md

 [Input: ODS object] -> `device_inductance.DeviceInductance` -> Analysis -> [Output: Grids, Matrices, & Tables]

-where the ODS object must be in the format provided by `device_description`.
+where the ODS object must be in the format provided by the device description, which uses a subset of the full ODS format.

 To quickly compute the most commonly used items,